francescodc87/ipaPy2/README.md

 - **adductsPos**: list of adducts that should be considered in positive mode for this entry (e.g.,'M+Na;M+H;M+') - *necessary*
 - **adductsNeg**: list of adducts that should be considered in Negative mode for this entry (e.g.,'M-H;M-2H') - *necessary*
 - **description**: comments on the entry - *optional*
-- **pk**: previous knowledge on the likelihood of this compoud to be present in the sample analyse.
+- **pk**: previous knowledge on the likelihood of this compound to be present in the sample analyse.
 The value has to be between 1 (compound likely to be present in the sample) and 0 (compound cannot be present in the sample).
 - **MS2**: id for the MS2 database entries related to this compound - *optional*
 - **reactions**: list of reactions ids involving this compound (e.g., 'R00010 R00015 R00028').
 If required, these can be used to find possible biochemical connections - *optional*